schombert/Project-Alice/docs/rules.md

 ### Supply limit

 (province-supply-limit-modifier + 1) x (2.5 if it is owned an controlled or 2 if it is just controlled, you are allied to the controller, have military access with the controller, a rebel controls it, it is one of your core provinces, or you are sieging it) x (technology-supply-limit-modifier + 1)

+## Units

+### Unit daily update

+Units in combat gain experience.
+The exact formula is somewhat opaque to me, but here is what I know: units in combat gain experience proportional to define:EXP_GAIN_DIV, the experience gain bonus provided by their leader + 1, and then some other factor that is always at least 1 and goes up as the opposing side has more organization.

+Units that are not in combat and not embarked recover organization daily at: (national-organization-regeneration-modifier + morale-from-tech + leader-morale-trait + 1) x the-unit's-supply-factor / 5 up to the maximum organization possible for the unit.

+Units that are moving lose any dig-in bonus they have acquired.
+A unit that is not moving gets one point of dig-in per define:DIG_IN_INCREASE_EACH_DAYS days.

+Units backed by pops with define:MIL_TO_AUTORISE militancy or greater that are in a rebel faction, and which have organization at least 0.75 will become rebel units.

+Navies with supplies less than define:NAVAL_LOW_SUPPLY_DAMAGE_SUPPLY_STATUS may receive attrition damage.
+Once a navy has been under that threshold for define:NAVAL_LOW_SUPPLY_DAMAGE_DAYS_DELAY days, each ship in it will receive define:NAVAL_LOW_SUPPLY_DAMAGE_PER_DAY x (1 - navy-supplies / define:NAVAL_LOW_SUPPLY_DAMAGE_SUPPLY_STATUS) damage (to its strength value) until it reaches define:NAVAL_LOW_SUPPLY_DAMAGE_MIN_STR, at which point no more damage will be dealt to it.
+NOTE: AI controlled navies are exempt from this, and when you realize that this means that *most* ships are exempt, it becomes less clear why we are even bothering the player with it.

+### Monthly reinforcement

+A unit that is not retreating, not embarked, not in combat is reinforced (has its strength increased) by: define:REINFORCE_SPEED x (technology-reinforcement-modifier + 1.0) x (2 if in owned province, 0.1 in an unowned port province, 1 in a controlled province, 0.5 if in a province adjacent to a province with military access, 0.25 in a hostile, unblockaded port, and 0.1 in any other hostile province) x (national-reinforce-speed-modifier + 1) x army-supplies x (number of actual regiments / max possible regiments (feels like a bug to me) or 0.5 if mobilized)
+The units experience is also reduced s.t. its new experience = old experience / (amount-reinforced / 3 + 1)

+### Monthly ship repair / update

+A ship that is docked at a naval base is repaired (has its strength increase) by: maximum-strength x (technology-repair-rate + provincial-modifier-to-repair-rate + 1) x ship-supplies x (national-reinforce-speed-modifier + 1) x navy-supplies

+A navy that is at sea out of supply range has its "at sea" counter tick up once per month.

+### Monthly attrition

+A unit that is not in combat and not black flagged receives attrition damage on the 1st of the month.

+For armies:
+For armies in their owner's provinces that are not retreating, attrition is calculated based on the total strength of units from their nation in the province.
+Otherwise, attrition is calculated based on the total strength of all units in the province.
+First we calculate (total-strength + leader-attrition-trait) x (attrition-modifier-from-technology + 1) - effective-province-supply-limit (rounded down to the nearest integer) + province-attrition-modifier + the-level-of-the-highest-hostile-fort-in-an-adjacent-province.
+We then reduce that value to at most the max-attrition modifier of the province, and finally we add define:SEIGE_ATTRITION if the army is conducting a siege.
+Units taking attrition lose max-strength x attrition-value x 0.01 points of strength.
+This strength loss is treated just like damage taken in combat, meaning that it will reduce the size of the backing pop.

+For navies:
+Only navies controlled by the player take attrition, and only those that are not in port or are not off of a controlled coast province.
+Navies in coastal sea zones in general only take attrition if they are out of supply range.
+The attrition value for such navies is (time-at-sea x 2 + 1 + leader-attrition-trait) x (naval-attrition-from-technology + 1).
+Whether a ship takes damage from attrition is partly random.
+The attrition value / 10 is the probability that the ship will take damage.
+If the ships does take damage, it loses max-strength x attrition-value x 0.01 points of strength.

+When player navies die from attrition, the admirals are lost too.

+### Movement

+Adjacent provinces have a base distance between them (this base also takes terrain into account in some way).
+When moving to a province, this cost is multiplied by (destination-province-movement-cost-modifier + 1.0)^0.05.
+The unit "pays" for this cost each day based on its speed, and when it is all paid for, the unit arrives in its destination province.
+An army's or navy's speed is based on the speed of its slowest ship or regiment x (1 + infrastructure-level-of-destination) x (possibly-some-modifier-for-crossing-water) x (define:LAND_SPEED_MODIFIER or define:NAVAL_SPEED_MODIFIER) x (leader-speed-trait + 1)

+When a unit arrives in a new province, it takes attrition (as if it had spent the monthly tick in the province).

+### Unit stats

+- Unit experience goes up to 100.
+Units after being built start with a base experience level equal to the bonus given by technologies + the nations naval/land starting experience modifier (as appropriate)
+- Units start with max strength and org after being built

+### Unit construction

+- Only a single unit is built per province at a time
+- See the economy section for details on how construction happens
+- After being built, units move towards the nearest rally point, if any, to merge with an army there upon arrival

+### Regiments per pop

+- A soldier pop must be at least define:POP_MIN_SIZE_FOR_REGIMENT to support any regiments
+- If it is at least that large, then it can support one regiment per define:POP_SIZE_PER_REGIMENT x define:POP_MIN_SIZE_FOR_REGIMENT_COLONY_MULTIPLIER (if it is located in a colonial province) x define:POP_MIN_SIZE_FOR_REGIMENT_NONCORE_MULTIPLIER (if it is non-colonial but uncored)

 ## Movements